-All staff, Support Officers and other relevant personnel, including host families, third party employees, and contractors must sign the Code of Conduct declaration at the start of employment and on an annual basis to show that they understand the principles of our Code of Conduct, confirm that they have complied with them in the previous 12 months and agree to adhere to them in the future.
+All staff, Support Officers and other relevant personnel, including host families, third party employees, and contractors must sign the Code of Conduct declaration at the start of employment with AIIU or engagement with any AIIU program or activity, and then on an annual basis, to show that they understand the principles of our Code of Conduct, confirm that they have complied with them in the previous 12 months and agree to adhere to them in the future.
 This Code of Conduct is to be read in conjunction with all other AIIU policies, procedures and guidelines.